Aurora (province): Demographics

 On the 2010 census survey, Tagalogs numbered 91,219, Ilocanos 67,861, Bicolano 14,250, Kankanaey 4,494, Bisaya 4,786, Umiray Dumagat 1,267, and Cebuano 1,777.

 There are also pockets of Bugkalots & Negritos, called Dumagats.
 Most Dumagats are living in the hillsides or mountains.
 They are believed to have result from a fusion of Austronesian and Melanesian ancestries, and survive from fishing and hunting.
 There are three kinds of Dumagats in Aurora province, the Umiray Dumagat, Casiguran Dumagat, and the Palanan Dumagat; minor Dumagat groups are called Southern Alta or Alta Kabulowan, Northern Alta or Edimala, and Tagabulós.
 Bugkalots are the second tribe indigenous to Aurora, most of them live in Dipaculao & Maria Aurora.

 Tagalogs, some originating from Palanan and Infanta, Quezon, came in to the area to trade by boat, some Tagalogs settled in Aurora (especially Baler) and married with the Aeta and Bugkalots.
 Kapampangans assimilated to the Tagalog settlers.
 Among the descendants of Aetas and Bugkalots are from the line of survivors of tromba marina; Bihasas are from Aeta origins and Lumasacs are descendants of Bugkalots.
 The Spanish brought in Filipino acolytes from other areas of Luzon from 1609 to 1899.
 During this period, Baler can only be access by sea though the town saw increase migration from other parts of Luzon such as Laguna, Tayabas, and Bicol from the south.

-The opening of the Baler-Bongabon Road allowed easier migration of people from Ilocos and Isabela areas from the north.
+The opening of the Baler-Bongabon Road allowed easier migration of people from Ilocos and Isabela areas from the north; during the Spanish time before the opening of the road, Ilocano and Isabela settlers already moved to Baler.
 The road also allowed Igorot people and Batangueño Tagalogs to settle in Baler & other places of Aurora.
 The majority of Igorots settled Dipaculao, Maria Aurora, & Baler.

 In 1896, a group of Ilocanos from Aringay, La Union came to settle in San Jose, now called Maria Aurora; in 1906, another group of Ilocanos arrived from La Union and Pangasinan.
 In the early 1920s, Ilocano settlers from Central Luzon settled a Bugkalot territory Dipaculao, which in turn was derived from the phrase Dipac naulaw or Naulaw ni Dipac, the Ilocano for "Dipac got dizzy", idiomatically "Dipac is/got drunk", Dipac is the name of a Bugkalot chief; another group of Ilocano settlers arrived from La Union, Pangasinan, and other areas of Ilocos Region.
 The guerrilla movement during the Japanese occupation brought Novo Ecijanos (people from Nueva Ecija) to Baler; Novo Ecijanos include Tagalogs, Ilocanos, and Kapampangans, with quite large number of Pangasinenses.

 The Balereños learned trade from the Batangueños and the Novo Ecijanos; where before they used to share what they have, now they would sell coconut to their neighbors.
 Other ethnic groups who came and stayed in Aurora include Christianized Gaddang and Isinai settlers who settled the surrounding lowlands of Baler Bay.
 These ethnic groups who lived for several centuries & left cultural influences & legacies made Aurora the melting pot of the Central Luzon, next to Tarlac & Nueva Ecija.